-The PSU Plan was established in September 2019 and the PSU Plan, the reservation for issuance of 1,540,960 Class B non-voting shares thereunder and the grant of 1,284,133 Performance Stock Units ("PSUs") thereunder were approved by shareholders of the Company on May 14, 2020.
+The PSU Plan was established in September 2019 and approved by shareholders of the Company on May 14, 2020.
 The PSU Plan provides long term incentives in the form of PSUs to key officers or employees of the Company on the achievement of specific measures, as determined by the Board on the recommendations of the HR Committee from time to time, in order to promote a greater alignment of interests between such officers or employees and the shareholders of the Company.
 PSUs are a bookkeeping entry, with each PSU having the same value as one Class B non-voting share of the Company.